-In May 2007, the Washington Supreme Court heard arguments in our lawsuit on behalf of parents at the Wahkiakum School District.
+In May 2007, the Washington Supreme Court heard oral arguments in our lawsuit on behalf of parents at the Wahkiakum School District in southwest Washington.
 Several years ago, the school board adopted a policy requiring all students in extracurricular athletic activities to agree to urine testing without suspicion.
+The suit contends that suspicionless testing violates the "privacy clause" of the Washington Constitution (Article I, Section 7), which provides that "No person shall be disturbed in his private affairs, or his home invaded, without authority of law."

 "I object to the urine-testing policy as an unwarranted invasion of privacy.
-I want schools to teach our children to think critically, not to police them," said Hans York, a deputy sheriff and plaintiff in the Wahkiakum suit.
+I want school to teach our children to think critically, not to police them," said Hans York, a deputy sheriff and plaintiff in the Wahkiakum suit.

-Also pending in Kittitas County Superior Court is an ACLU suit filed against the Cle Elum-Roslyn School District on behalf of several parents, students, and a football coach.
-In 2005, the school board adopted a policy requiring any student in a co-curricular activity to consent in writing to suspicionless drug testing.
+Also pending in Kittitas County Superior Court is an ACLU suit filed in 2005 against the Cle Elum-Roslyn School District on behalf of several parents, students, and a football coach.
+That year, the school board adopted a policy requiring any student in a cocurricular activity to consent in writing to suspicionless drug testing.